The King's Speech (soundtrack): Reception

 Desplat's score received critical acclaim.
 Jonathan Broxton called it as Desplat's second best score of 2010, behind Harry Potter and the Deathly Hallows – Part 1, but called it as "an enjoyable little work which compares favorably with earlier scores".
 Mfiles.com wrote "The music is appropriately dignified when required, but it is far from aloof.
 Desplat uses a light touch which brings a warmth to the events and helps the audience identify with the characters."
 The Joy of Movies wrote "this is a gentle and beautiful score to put on in the background.
 I think if you enjoy a classical sound, you will like this one."

 William Ruhrlmann of AllMusic wrote "Composer Alexandre Desplat provides discreet, restrained music to accompany The King's Speech, the drama about the struggle of Britain's King George VI to overcome his stuttering and speak to his people in times of war and peace.
 Desplat's piano figures tend to be at the fore, tinkling lightly, supported by the London Symphony Orchestra set to a low heat.
 By the end, Desplat gives way to Beethoven, whose Symphony No. 7 excerpt and "Emperor" piano concerto fit right in."
-Sibylla Robertson of Limelight Magazine said "With a simple piano melody and just a whisp of strings, Desplat manages to convey the restrained angst and regal grandeur of the film’s hero.
-This ability to convey character musically is Desplat’s great strength."
+Sibylla Robertson of Limelight Magazine said "With a simple piano melody and just a whisp of strings, Desplat manages to convey the restrained angst and regal grandeur of the film's hero.
+This ability to convey character musically is Desplat's great strength."

 James Southall wrote "Few, if any, modern film composers are able to bring such a light touch to such a serious film and make it work so well; fewer still are able to write music of such genuine warmth without succumbing to even the tiniest whiff of schmaltz."
 Filmtracks.com wrote "The King's Speech is an effortless listening experience that, due to the chamber-like ensemble size and/or the obscured recording, will not stir trouble for a moment during its half hour on album (which is rounded off by nine minutes of two Beethoven pieces used for pivotal scenes).
 Unfortunately, it only inspires in small, conservative doses as well, making it a safe but somewhat unremarkable recommendation."
-It has been named as one of the composer's best scores, by Far Out Magazine, and the best from the 2000s' by MovieWeb.
-Writing for Far Out, Swapnil Dhruv Bose on revisiting the film after 10 years, still felt that "The wonderful score from Alexandre Desplat contributes immensely to this atmospheric tension".
+It has been named as one of the composer's best scores from the 2000s' by MovieWeb.